Anqi-Xu/Responsible-Data-Journalism-amid-COVID-19/README.md

 * Due to the limited time, I only selected data from some representative countries.
 I can continue to collect data from other countries later if necessary.

 ---
-Canada cases and vaccinations predictions (Last updated 2021/08/03)
----
-I tested nine models to predict the cumulative number of cases and vaccinations in Canada in July, and came to the following conclusions.
-For the cumulative number of cases, the SARIMA Model performs best.
-For the number of vaccinations, Holt's Linear Regression performs best.
-Here are the two jupter notebooks:
-* Canada cumulative cases prediction:
-* Canada vaccinations prediction: